lebip/st_storages/README.md

 <img width="1920" height="1020" alt="2025-10-29_10 45 24" src="https://github.com/user-attachments/assets/30867425-b457-4ee7-a377-939b2a56f1ed" />

-The hopper next to ice must be set as shown.
+The hopper next to ice must be set as shown, with at least a sample of the item in the first slot.
 The iron nuggets are renamed items.

 <img width="516" height="145" alt="2025-10-29_10 45 56" src="https://github.com/user-attachments/assets/bf0f3514-b003-4946-a84a-272d7445cec3" />